Poisson approximations on the free Wigner chaos: Semicircular and centered free Poisson distributions

-\begin{defi} {\rm \begin{enumerate} \item[(i)] The centered {\it semicircular distribution} of parameter $t>0$, denoted by $S(0,t)(dx)$, is the probability distribution given by We recall the classical relation: where $C_m$ is the $m$th Catalan number (so that e.g. the second moment of $S(0,t)$ is $t$).
-Since the odd moments of $S(0,t)$ are all zero, one deduces from the previous relation and (\ref{e:momcum}) (e.g. by recursion) that the free cumulants of a random variable $s$ with law $S(0,t)$ are all zero, except for $\kappa_2(s) =\varphi(s^2)= t$.
+where $C_m$ is the $m$th Catalan number [so that, e.g., the second moment of $S(0,t)$ is $t$].
+Since the odd moments of $S(0,t)$ are all zero, one deduces from the previous relation and (\ref{emomcum}) (e.g., by recursion) that the free cumulants of a random variable~$s$ with law $S(0,t)$ are all zero, except for $\kappa_2(s) =\varphi (s^2)= t$.\vadjust{\goodbreak}